dmorse/pscfpp/README.md

 ```
 git clone --recursive https://github.com/dmorse/pscfpp.git
 ```
-The use of the --recursive option to the git clone command:
+Note the use of the --recursive option to the git clone command.
 This is necessary to clone some git submodules that are maintained in separate repositories.
-This command will create a directory called pscfpp/ that contains all of the source code and associated documentation.
+This command will create a directory called pscfpp/ that contains all of the source code and associated documentation, including required git submodules.

 ## Documentation